ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 For testing, you can use `--daq dump` to analyze PCAP files.

-## Spawn Snort3 process with multithreading
+## Spawn Snort 3 process with multithreading

-To run Snort3 with multithreading start from the `Test` directory.
+To run Snort 3 with multithreading start from the `Test` directory.

 ```bash
 cd $HOME/build/Test